mitre/advmlthreatmatrix/pages/adversarial-ml-threat-matrix.md

 #### ![AdvML](/images/color_advml.png)Acquire OSINT Information

-Adversaries may leverage publicly available information about an organization that could identify where or how machine learning is being used in a system, and help tailor an attack to make it more effective.
+Adversaries may leverage publicly available information, or Open Source Intelligence (OSINT), about an organization that could identify where or how machine learning is being used in a system, and help tailor an attack to make it more effective.
 These sources of information include technical publications, blog posts, press releases, software repositories, public data repositories, and social media postings.

 #### ![AdvML](/images/color_advml.png)ML Model Discovery

 Adversaries may attempt to identify machine learning pipelines that exist on the system and gather information about them, including the software stack used to train and deploy models, training and testing data repositories, model repositories, and software repositories containing algorithms.
 This information can be used to identify targets for further collection, exfiltration, or disruption, or to tailor and improve attacks.
+Several of these attacks are discussed here [1,2].

 > ##### ![AdvML](/images/color_advml.png)Reveal ML Ontology
 >